saintdle/vSphere-CSI-Driver-2.0-OpenShift-4/README.md

    > Using the CSI Driver in Openshift 4.x with VSAN Native File Services

    https://veducate.co.uk/vsphere-csi-driver-openshift-vsan-file-services/

 # Installation

-Please read the prerequisites from the documentation below.
+Please read the prerequisites from the official documentation below.

 To create the vCenter roles you can use this script;